-For good health, you need to eat a wide variety of foods every day from five main food groups:
+For good health, you need a wide variety of foods every day from the 5 healthy food groups:

-- vegetables – 6 serves a day for men and 5 serves a day for women
+- Vegetables and legumes – men need 6 serves a day, and women need 5 serves a day.

-- grain foods – 6 serves a day for men and women
+- Cereals and grain foods – both men and women need 6 serves a day.

-It’s also important to drink plenty of water – 8 cups a day for women and 10 cups a day for men.
+It’s also important to drink plenty of water– 8-10 cups a day for women and 10 cups a day for men.
 It’s OK to have juice, cordial or soft drink sometimes, but they’re high in sugar.
-Water is the healthiest choice.
+Water is best.

 If you’re breastfeeding, your body needs extra fluids and nutrients, which you can get from a healthy breastfeeding diet.